AjayReddy-18/jigsaw-enhancer/README.md

   - 🏳️‍🌈 for non-binary/they pronouns
   - 🔵 for male
   - 🔴 for female
+- **Gender Filtering**: Filter employees by gender using a dropdown with options:
+  - All (default)
+  - Male
+  - Female
+  - Non-binary
+  - Unspecified
 - **Smart Caching**: Caches employee data to avoid repeated API calls
 - **Dynamic Content Support**: Automatically detects new employee elements added to the page
 - **Beautiful UI**: Large, prominent symbols with hover effects and color coding